psutil documentation

 The current process status as a string.
 The returned string is one of the psutil.STATUS_* constants.

 The process current working directory as an absolute path.
-If cwd cannot be determined for some internal reason (e.g. system process or directiory no longer exists) it may return an empty string.
+If cwd cannot be determined for some internal reason (e.g. system process or directory no longer exists) it may return an empty string.

 Changed in version 5.6.4: added support for NetBSD